-Budgeted cost: £ 2,740.00
+Budgeted cost: £ 1,995

-Activity Evidence that supports this approach Challenge number(s) addressed School Led Tutoring: Y6 booster groups to target maths and writing Small group tuition is defined as one teacher or professional educator working with two to five pupils together in a group.
+Activity Evidence that supports this approach Challenge number(s) addressed School Led Tutoring: Groups to target maths, reading and Writing Small group tuition is defined as one teacher or professional educator working with two to five pupils together in a group.
 This arrangement enables the teacher to focus exclusively on a small number of learners, usually in a separate classroom or working area.
-Intensive tuition in small groups or 1:1 is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills. £1,012.00 Proposed spend for Spring 2/ Summer 1 123 National Tutoring Programme Package for 6TP package for 6 groups to include additional targeted support for pupil premium children and others who need most help. £1,767.00 Spring Term 2022 123
+Intensive in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
+22/23 Before school tutoring: Total £1995 123